- How do you reverse a singly linked list? How do you reverse a doubly linked list? Write a C program to do the same.

 Fastest method

 Have 2 pointers to start of the linked list.
-Increment one pointer by 1 node and the other
+Increment one

 by 2 nodes.
-If there's a loop, the 2nd pointer will meet the 1st pointer somewhere.
-If it
+If there's a loop, the 2nd pointer will meet the

 does, then you know there's one.